 - A reduction in working hours can be freely negotiated between the employee and employer at any time and agreed upon mutually.

-- There are a number of legal regulations governing entitlement to part-time work: The Part-Time and Fixed-Term Employment Act (TzBfG) regulates entitlement to a reduction in working hours for all employees.
+- There are a number of legal regulations governing rights to part-time work: The Part-Time and Fixed-Term Employment Act (TzBfG) regulates a right to a reduce working hours for all employees.
 Young parents or persons caring for family members may be entitled to part-time work, as may severely disabled employees, etc.

 - According to the TzBfG, every employee who works in a company with more than 15 employees and whose employment relationship has lasted longer than six months has the right to an indefinite reduction in working hours, provided that there are no operational reasons to the contrary.